monemone-org/mone_numpad/readme.md

 ### vial layouts/

+vial layout files

 ### vial-qmk/

-Modified forted version of vial-qmk.
+A modified forted version of vial-qmk.
 It added supports for

 1. Mac Fn key
-2. Added support for custom command prefix for mone_numpad
+2. Custom command prefix for mone_numpad
-3. Allow numpad to intercept vial_encoder_update()
+3. intercepting vial_encoder_update()

 ### vial-qmk-keyboards-monenumpad/

-1. firware code for mone_numpad
+The firware code for mone_numpad.

-2. Build steps (see: `compile_monenumpad_vial.sh`):
-	1. copies `vial-qmk-keyboards-monenumpad/monenumpad/`  to `vial-qmk/keyboards/monenumpad/`
-	2. `cd vial-amk`
-	3. `qmk compile -kb monenumpad -km vial`
+See: `compile_monenumpad_vial.sh` for build steps.

 ### desktop/

+Code for the desktop companion app for mone_numpad

 #####  desktop/NotificationIcon

+* NotificationIcon is the Win32 desktop companion app for mone_numpad.
+* It provides the following functionalities:
-* The Windows desktop application that displays as an notification icon on the taskbar
+	* displays as an notification icon on the taskbar.
-* It is the companion app for mone_numpad to let mone_numpad control the system and application volume.
+	* provides volumn channel info to monenumpad:
+ 		1. default output
+   		2. default input
+   		3. active applications tha has volume channels

 ##### desktop/USBDeviceSwift/RaceflightControllerHIDExample
-* A modified Swift sample app to help test my customized vial/qmk firmware for mone_numpad on Mac.
+* A modified Swift sample app to help test monenumpad's customized vial/qmk firmware on Mac.

 ##### desktop/hidapi

-A cutomized version of a fork of hidapi (an open source project) with the following changes.
+A cutomized fork of hidapi (an open source project) with the following changes.

 * 1 byte packing C struct.
 	* At one point, I was writing C# and Swift clients.
 Changing the byte packing to 1 byte made it easier to marshel the C structure data to/from C# and Swift.

-* added support to notify when a HID device is connected/disconnected.
+* added support to send notifications when a HID device is connected/disconnected.

 	```C++